web-genie-ai/web-genie-ai/README.md

 #### High-level Visual Similarity

-To evaluate the visual similarity of IR and IG, we use the similarity of their CLIP embedding, denoted as CLIP(IR, IG).
+To evaluate the visual similarity of IR and IG, we use the similarity of their CLIP embedding, denoted as CLIP(I<sub>R</sub>, I<sub>G</sub>).
 Specifically, we extract features by CLIP-ViT-B/32 after resizing screenshots to squares.
 To rule out the texts in the screenshots, we use the inpainting algorithm from [Telea](https://docs.opencv.org/4.3.0/df/d3d/tutorial_py_inpainting.html) to mask all detected text boxes using their bounding box coordinates.

 #### Low-level Element Matching